ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 ### Setup

-- `cp CoLocate.xcconfig.sample CoLocate.xcconfig`
+- `cp Sonar.xcconfig.sample Sonar.xcconfig`
-- `cp CoLocate/Environments/Environment.swift.erb CoLocate/Environment.swift`
+- `cp Sonar/Environments/Environment.swift.erb Sonar/Environment.swift`
-- Replace the values in `CoLocate.xcconfig` and `Environment.swift` with the correct ones - you will need to get these from another developer.
+- Replace the values in `Sonar.xcconfig` and `Environment.swift` with the correct ones - you will need to get these from another developer.

 ### Notifications